 The baritone holds a Bachelor's of Music degree in Performance from the University of Hawai'i at Mānoa.

-Kelsey’s list of programs and study include the Chautauqua Institute with Marlena Malas, San Francisco’s Merola Opera Program under Sherry Greenwald and Mark Morash, and three years at Chicago’s Lyric Opera Center for American Artists, now known as the Ryan Opera Center.
-As well, Kelsey was privileged to be accepted to the roster of the Marilyn Horne Foundation for two seasons.
+Kelsey’s list of programs and study include the Chautauqua Institute with Marlena Malas, San Francisco’s Merola Opera Program under Sherri Greenwald and Mark Morash, and three years at Chicago’s Lyric Opera Center for American Artists, now known as the Ryan Opera Center.
+And for two seasons, Kelsey was accepted to the roster of the Marilyn Horne Foundation.

 This summer, Kelsey was heard as Sir John in Verdi's FALSTAFF with the Santa Fe Opera in a production by Sir David McVicar originally from Glasgow, Scotland.
 Cast included Alexandra Lobianco as Alice Ford, Elena Villalon as Nannetta, Megan Marino as Meg Page, Ann McMahon Quintero as Mistress Quickly, Roland Wood as Ford, Eric Ferring as Fenton, Scott Conner as Pistola, Brian Frutiger as Dr Caius, and Tom Cilluffo as Bardolfo with Paul Daniel conducting.

 In September, the baritone debuted a new role with the Lyric Opera of Chicago, that of Carlo in Verdi's ERNANI.
 Joined by soprano Tamara Wilson, tenor Russell Thomas, and bass-baritone Christian Van Horn, with LOC Music Director Enrique Mazzola at the podium, the José Maria Condemi production remounted by Louisa Muller proved a great success!